Politics - Elections NORTH AMERICA

 WHAT SOURCES AGREE ON

-• The map was passed along party lines, with Republicans in favor and Democrats opposed.
+• The map was passed along partisan lines, with Republicans supporting and Democrats opposing.

-• The redistricting follows a recent U.S. Supreme Court decision that weakened the Voting Rights Act.
+• The U.S. Supreme Court issued a decision shortly before the vote that weakened the Voting Rights Act, which DeSantis cited as justification.

-• Court challenges to the map are expected, particularly based on Florida’s constitutional ban on partisan gerrymandering.
+• Legal challenges are expected, likely based on Florida’s constitutional ban on partisan gerrymandering.

 WHERE SOURCES DIVERGE